sarzorwyn/tp/docs/DeveloperGuide.md

 ### Appendix F: Instructions for manual testing
 Given below are instructions to test CYC manually.

-> These instructions only provide a starting point for testers to work on;
+> * These instructions only provide a starting point for testers to work on;
 > testers are expected to do more *exploratory* testing.
+> * You can refer to the [User Guide](UserGuide.md) for further information regarding the command formats.

 #### Launching CYC
-1. Initial launch
+1. Initial launch of CYC
     1. Download the jar file [here](https://github.com/AY2021S2-CS2113T-T09-1/tp/releases) and copy into an empty folder.
     2. Open up a command window to that folder with the jar file.
-    3. Run the command `java -jar CYC.jar 3`
+    3. Run the command `java -jar CYC.jar X` (where X is a positive number that is less than 7 digits)

         **Expected:** CYC will be loaded, and a welcome message will be shown.
 Ensure that the version number in the welcome matches version of the jar file downloaded.